-Task force pushes ‘head tax’ on some Seattle businesses to fund help for homelessness
+Task force recommends ‘head tax’ on some Seattle businesses to fund help for homeless

 The panel, co-chaired by Councilmembers M. Lorena González and Lisa Herbold, is recommending the council dedicate about 80 percent of the tax money to low-income housing and about 20 percent to emergency shelter and services.

-The council is expected to take up the proposal next month, after staff write a final task-force report.
+The council is expected to take up the proposal this month, after staff write a final task-force report.
 The Seattle Metropolitan Chamber of Commerce opposes the idea and sat out the task force in protest.

 The council adopted a Seattle income tax on high-earning households last year, but that tax is tied up in court.
 The city has appealed a lower-court ruling against it.